ming2k/wright/docs/build-mechanics.md

 `src/` is **not** cached to keep the archive compact.
 On a cache hit, Wright restores these directories and skips the entire build pipeline.

+For multi-part plans, `pkg-*` sub-part directories are also included in the cache entry.

 ### Why this exists when `build_dir` already exists

 `build_dir` is primarily for live build state and debugging.
 It keeps the